Pottsville, New South Wales

 Pottsville is a town in the Northern Rivers region of New South Wales, Australia in Tweed Shire.
 At the 2021 Census, Pottsville had a population of 7,209.

+The Ngandowal and Minyungbal speaking people of the Bundjalung people are the traditional owners of the Tweed region, including Pottsville, and the surrounding areas.

+History

 Bill Potts owned the first house in Pottsville and the location was initially named Potts Point.
 Soon though, the town was renamed Pottsville to alleviate any confusion with the place of the same name in Sydney.

 Pottsville includes housing developments such as Pottsville Waters, Koala Beach, Seabreeze and Black Rocks Estate.

-Pottsville is also home to Pottsville Beach Public School & St Ambrose Primary School.
+Pottsville is also home to Pottsville Beach Public School and St Ambrose Primary School.

-History

-Pottsville, originally a tea tree swamp, originates from Bill Potts, an individual resident who owned the first home in 1930.
-Its name was changed in order to avoid confusion with Potts Point, a suburb of Sydney CBD.
+Demographics

 In the 2021 census, Pottsville had a total population of 7,209.